-If Union Bridge were to build out according to the planned land uses adopted within the 2008 GAB, the Town would need to its system expand beyond its current capacity to make available another 849,709 gpd.
+If Union Bridge were to build out according to the planned land uses adopted within the 2008 GAB, the Town would need to expand its system beyond its current capacity to make available another 849,709 gpd.
 The information in the following table is based on the December 2008 capacity management plan worksheets.